 First and foremost, PRCs exist to help women facing an unplanned pregnancy and provide them with alternatives to abortion.

 “Our goal is to reach the woman who believes that abortion is her only option” says Wendy Manos, vice president of development for The Keim Centers.
 “No woman wakes up and thinks, I want an abortion today.
 There’s something driving her to think she has no other choice.”

 Whatever that something is, it generally boils down to fear – and that fear is often magnified by the feeling that she’s all alone in her pregnancy.
-The feeling that there’s no one to help her.
+She may feel abortion minded because she thinks there’s no one to help her.
 In addition, there may be other people who are upset, disappointed or angry with her – or would be if they even knew she was pregnant.
 She may even feel disappointed or angry with herself.

 More often than not, women come in alone, Manos says.
 “In fact, sometimes telling us they’re pregnant is the first time they’ve told anyone.
 And when a woman says it out loud, sometimes just hearing herself talk about her situation can be a game changer.
 It opens up our conversation.
 We find out what fear is driving her to think that abortion is the only option.
 Then we share resources to help her deal with the problem.”

-That’s a familiar story at most pregnancy resource centers, says Heartbeat International’s Cindi Boston.
+That’s a familiar story at most pregnancy clinics, says Heartbeat International’s Cindi Boston.

 “Most of these young women feel completely alone when they walk in the door,” she says.
 “When we have an injury or illness, people rally around us.
 But an unplanned pregnancy is a separator for many women.
 They may have shame or regret.
 They may feel abandoned by the boyfriend.”

 When that happens, people at the PRC/clinic step in to provide all the support that they can.
 In addition, they may be able to help the woman find support from others – and, perhaps, a community of new friends and mentors.